A Sherry Primer & The 3-Minute Pairing Guide

 Notes

-Ibérico pigs forage on acorns, yielding fat with high levels of oleic acid that melts at room temperature.
-The bone-dry acidity of a Fino is chemically required to slice through this specific, glorious fat.
+Ibérico pigs forage on acorns, converting their fat to high levels of oleic acid that literally melts at room temperature.
+The bone-dry acidity of a Fino is chemically required to slice through this specific fat profile.

 From Cook Spanish Tapas at Home.